Mastercard/bundle-client-reference-app/README.md

 ## Overview <a name="overview"></a>
 The Consumer Product Enrollment(CPE) API was formerly the **Bundle Profile API**.

 This is a product enrollment service that allows a user to enroll with Mastercard solutions.
 The Mastercard solutions are preconfigured bundles comprised of multiple products and services.
-This API user enables the simultaneous user enrollment into the products within the solutions using optional consents and payment card accounts.
+This API user enables the simultaneous user enrollment into the products within the solutions using optional consents and payment card accounts, and also provides the ability to optionally store consumer information with Mastercard Consumer Lifecycle Services domain.

 Consumer Product Enrollment enables:
  * New consumer enrollment into products and solutions
  * View and update consumer enrollment details